alexanderkozlenko/cotopaxi/doc/topics/cli-checkpoint.md

 <p />

 - `--key <key>`
 The account key or resource token for the Azure Cosmos DB account.
 Can be specified with `AZURE_COSMOS_KEY` environment variable.
-Must be used with `--endpoint` option.
+Must be used with `--endpoint` option or `AZURE_COSMOS_ENDPOINT` environment variable.

 <p />